 Andy and I both felt incredibly uncomfortable.
 We decided to give it half an hour and then slink off and go home.
 I was amazed that no one said hello to us!
 Lots of the adults were wandering about with cups of tea, so I eventually asked someone where I could make one.
 Thankfully he was incredibly friendly (it was his first time there too) and he showed me to the kitchen.
 We had a nice chat and then someone else came and said hello.
 She said she’d noticed that we were new and was about to come and introduce herself.
 Phew!

 If it wasn’t for my desperate need for a cup of tea, I’m still not convinced we would have stayed.
 I don’t know what I was expecting really, but at least after a while the girls felt comfortable enough to run off and play.

 They found their way into a box of crafty bits and pieces.
-Phoebe made a snake and did some origami and then painted us a picture of a dinosaur.
+P made a snake and did some origami and then painted us a picture of a dinosaur.
 That was her convinced!